|

 begins with the face-to-face meeting helps.
 But

-also I am able to bring in sound advice that the
+also I am able to bring in sound advice that executives or athletes

 wants to change more than the person who is